ava-labs/avalanche-docs/docs/tooling/rpc-providers.md

 ---
-description: There is a public API server that allows developers to access the Avalanche platform without having to run a node themselves.
+tags: [Tooling, RPC Providers, AvalancheGo APIs]
+description: There are multiple RPC providers from which you can choose from.
+These providers will work as intermediaries to help you interact with the Avalanche network.
+You'll experience different latency levels depending on the provider's configurations.
+You can potentially use multiple providers for redundancy and balancing.
 ---

+# 🔌 RPC Providers

+There are multiple RPC providers from which you can choose from.
+These providers will work as intermediaries to help you interact with the Avalanche network.
+You'll experience different latency levels depending on the provider's configurations.
+You can potentially use multiple providers for redundancy and balancing.

-# Public API Server
+## Mainnet RPC - Public API Server

 There is a public API server that allows developers to access the Avalanche network without having to run a node themselves.
 The public API server is actually several [AvalancheGo](https://github.com/ava-labs/avalanchego) nodes behind a load balancer to ensure high availability and high request throughput.

-## Using the Public API Nodes
+### Using the Public API Nodes

 The public API server is at `api.avax.network` for Avalanche Mainnet and `api.avax-test.network` for Avalanche Fuji Testnet.
 To access a particular API,